DistrictOfJoban/JCM-Docs/docs/players/blocks/operator_button.md

 !!! warning "To be done"
     Fill in crafting recipe

 An **Operator Button** is a wall-attached block in Joban Client Mod, designed to only activate when players hold an authorized driver key.
+It is modelled after a authorization lock seen in stations of the MTR West Rail Line section.

 ## Usage
 If the player right clicks the operator button with an accepted train driver key (Configurable, see below) in the MTR mod, the button will emit a redstone signal lasting **40 ticks (2 seconds)**.